Endologix, Inc. (ELGX) Is Up, So Why Am I Smiling?

-During the recent trading session for Endologix, Inc. (NASDAQ:ELGX), the company witnessed their stock drop by $-0.04 over a week and tumble down $-1 from the price 20 days ago.
+During the recent trading session for Endologix, Inc. (NASDAQ:ELGX), the company witnessed their stock rise $0.05 over a week and tumble down $-1.04 from the price 20 days ago.
 When compared to their established 52-week high of $8.14, the high they recorded in their recent session happens to be higher.
 Their established 52-week high was attained by the company on 06/19/19.
-The recent low of $0.8 stood for a -89.19% since 11/02/20, a data which is good for most investors who are looking to take advantage of the stock’s recent rise.
-A beta of 0.15 is also allocated to the stock.
+The recent low of $0.8 stood for a -88.97% since 02/11/20, a data which is good for most investors who are looking to take advantage of the stock’s recent rise.
+A beta of 0.04 is also allocated to the stock.
 Since the beta is less than one, it implies that the stock is more volatile than the market, a data that traders are keeping close attention to.

-Looking at the current readings for Endologix, Inc., the two-week RSI stands at 25.87.
-This figure suggests that ELGX stock, for now, is overbought, meaning that the shares are not stable in terms of price movement.
-The stochastic readings, on the other hand, based on the current ELGX readings is similarly very revealing as it has a stochastic reading of 3.76% at this stage.
+Looking at the current readings for Endologix, Inc., the two-week RSI stands at 31.92.
+This figure suggests that ELGX stock, for now, is neutral, meaning that the shares are stable in terms of price movement.
+The stochastic readings, on the other hand, based on the current ELGX readings is similarly very revealing as it has a stochastic reading of 8.11% at this stage.
 This figure means that ELGX share price today is being overbought.

 Analysts at Piper Jaffray lowered their recommendation on shares of ELGX from Overweight to Neutral in their opinion released on August 10.
 JP Morgan analysts have lowered their rating of Endologix, Inc. (NASDAQ:ELGX) stock from Neutral to Underweight in a separate flash note issued to investors on January 02.
 Analysts at Piper Jaffray, made their first call for the equity with a Overweight recommendation, according to a research note that dated back to December 12.